 An effective braking system and driver ability behind the wheel are most important to ensure swift and safe braking.
 There are however also a few other factors to consider:

 - Tyres and braking: Tyres are one of the most important elements when stopping a vehicle quickly and efficiently.
-One of the factors used in calculating braking distance is traction coefficient.
+One of the factors used in calculating braking distance is the traction coefficient.
 The higher the traction coefficient is, the shorter the braking distance will be.
-Braking distance can change greatly based on the type and condition of the vehicle's tyres.
+The braking distance can change greatly based on the type and condition of the vehicle's tyres.
 Tyres with little or no tread will be more susceptible to skidding during heavy braking.
 When the tyres skid (a decrease of the traction coefficient), they lose traction and increase the braking distance.
 The tyre compound or makeup can also change braking distance.
-Some high performance tyres offer better adhesion under heavy braking and won't break loose or skid as easily as harder tyres.
+Some high-performance tyres offer better adhesion under heavy braking and won't break loose or skid as easily as harder tyres.

 - Road conditions: The condition of the road and our ability to adapt to these conditions will affect braking distance.
 Dirt and gravel roads don't offer good traction and increase braking distance.
 Freshly paved asphalt offers the best adhesion.